-The Bank's Executive Committee attests to the accuracy of the data and at the same time consistency checks and reconciliations were performed with the Bank's 2016 Annual Report and Accounts and regulatory returns where applicable.
+The Bank's Executive Committee attests to the accuracy of the data and at the same time consistency checks and reconciliations were performed with the Bank's 2017 Annual Report and Accounts and regulatory returns where applicable.

 These disclosures have been subject to internal verification and have been reviewed by the Bank's Internal Auditor and the Board Audit Committee (BAC) on behalf of the Board.
+The Board approves the Pillar 3 document.